 - For programs still in progress: certificate of enrolment by your home university stating the title of the expected degree and date of completion.
 This document must prove that you are at least in your final year of undergraduate studies.

 - Personal Statement.
-Minimum: approx. 700 words, in French or English.
+Minimum: approximately 700 words, in French or English.
 Please use the form provided in the online application system.

 - CV or resume, without any biographical gaps, maximum: 2 pages, in French or English;